Phase Three – 1981-1986: Picking Up the Pieces.

 But time was running out.
-Car tested a Daimler Double Six model against formidable German opposition in July 1994.
-Holding true to the now ageing model, Car opined; “The first tendrils of old age may have stolen upon it, but this car still represents a magnificent achievement.”
+Car tested a Daimler Double Six against formidable German opposition in July 1994.
+Holding true to the now ageing model, Car opined, “The first tendrils of old age may have stolen upon it, but this car still represents a magnificent achievement.”

 They went on to laud it for; “the fabulous tranquillity of its cabin, its sensuous good looks, the effortless force of its engine and its sheer strength of character.”
 But in their summary, they were unequivocal about its shortcomings.
 Criticising the level of road and wind noise, the refinement of the V12 installation, the oddly placed interior controls and damningly, its build, they stated; “As a high-quality product, it is way off-target… its imminent facelift can’t come soon enough.”

 With Jaguar haemorrhaging millions, it was a case of make do and mend.
 With a more ambitious reskin ruled out, work progressed on a compromise solution dubbed X300 which would prove to be a notably better finished and refined product.
-Stylistically speaking, X300 harked unashamedly back to the much loved Series III, yet there was a slightly unhappy transatlantic element to it.
+Stylistically speaking, X300 harked unashamedly back to the much loved Series III, yet something essential was lost in translation.

-Either way, with its autumn 1994 launch, XJ40 was (outwardly at least) consigned to the history books.
-But its core lived on, forming the basis not only for X300, but also the revised X308 model which continued until 2002.
+Nevertheless, with X300’s autumn 1994 launch, XJ40 was consigned to the history books.
+But not entirely; its core lived on, forming the basis not only for X300, but also the revised X308 model which continued until 2002.

-Sir John Egan considered cancelling the XJ40 programme in 1984 and starting afresh, stating he was talked out of it, not only by his board, but by Sir William Lyons.
-This remains one of the great unknowns regarding the car, as it’s unclear what such a decision could have realistically achieved.
+Over thirty years on, there still remains a number of unknowns regarding XJ40, the most significant to them being the more recent assertion by Sir John Egan that he considered cancelling the XJ40 programme in 1984, stating he was talked out of it, not only by his board, but by Sir William Lyons.
+There is reason to suspect that XJ40 began as a far more ambitious car, because otherwise it remains unclear what such a decision could have realistically achieved.

 Certainly in the spring of ’81, when work began in earnest, Jim Randle’s engineering function hadn’t anything like the resources to bring such a complex programme to fruition.
 This was after all, a business decimated by a generation of neglect, having to relearn as it went.
 So were there fatal compromises buried within the car from its initiation that a ‘hard reboot’ would have addressed?
 If so, there is no smoking gun.